 |Published Clinical Article Available||●|

 Moderate/Highly Exudating Wounds

 Before application, cleanse the wound bed with normal saline solution to flush out any debris, pus or dried blood if necessary.
 Cut Drawtex® to conform to the wound and wound bed, then apply to the wound.

-For burns, superficial and "clean" wounds, always use a paraffin gauze or petrolatum gauze dressing as a contact layer before applying Drawtex®.
+For burns, superficial and "clean" wounds, always use a non-adherent contact layer or fenestrated interface, such as UrgoTul™ or UrgoTul™ Ag, before applying Drawtex.

 To secure in place, use a normal bandage or a moisture vapor permeable adhesive film dressing.

 Drawtex® can stay in place for up to two days if covered with a semi-occlusive dressing, but otherwise should be changed daily when the dressing is almost saturated.

 Urgo Medical provides medical devices and products to hospitals, nursing homes and home health agencies – and the patients they treat – with a focus on acute, chronic and surgical wounds, and additionally skin moisturization.
 Their extensive portfolio of products establishes proven protocols for the care and management of wounds, skin and skin breakdown.